 NASA recommends that you use 15-18 house plants (that live in 6-8 inch containers) in an 1800 square-foot home.

 The Importance Of Good Ventilation

-Though filling your home with gorgeous house plants helps the family breathe well, letting in fresh air and re-circulating it in a healthy manner is also extremely important.
-I’ve been using 3M’s Filtrete filters for a few months now to trap dust, pet hair and other particles.
+Though filling your home with gorgeous house plants helps the family breathe well, letting in the fresh air and re-circulating it in a healthy manner is also extremely important.
+I’ve been using 3M’s Filtrete filters for a few months now to trap dust, pet hair, and other particles.
 All seems to be going well and I haven’t had to use any allergy medicine yet during spring.

 Photo credits: snake plant, Wikimedia Commons; boston fern, Flickr/bifishadow; gerbera daisy, Flickr/conspiracyofhappiness; red-edged dracaena, Flickr/blumenbiene; chrysanthemum, Flickr/hbarrison; aloe, Flickr/tag.your_itt; golden pothos, Flickr/eggroll; philodendron, Flickr/Drew Avery